 We are pleased to be supporting award-winning London-based design critic Alice Rawsthorn's participation in DESIGN Canberra 2017.

-Rawsthorn will be taking part in the Object Subject inaugural national design writing conference, delivering the keynote speech, 'Design Rewritten', on Friday 10 November as well as delivering a public lecture on Saturday 11 November.
+Rawsthorn will be taking part in the Object Subject inaugural national design writing conference on Friday 10 November and will deliver a public lecture on Saturday 11 November.

 Exploring the way design speaks to us, and the way we speak about design, the inaugural national design writing conference will be held at Roy Grounds’ iconic 1959 Shine Dome as a signature DESIGN Canberra event.

 For the first time, designers, writers, critics, bloggers, researchers, collectors, makers, curators and design lovers will come together to explore the creative and important ways that writing has become essential to the future of design.

 Design has adopted many different meanings at different times, and is still prone to muddles, misunderstandings and clichés.
 In her keynote lecture, titled 'Design Rewritten', Rawsthorn considers the part that writing has played in this process, and how it could help to foster a more enlightened and nuanced understanding of design in the future.